course-details-portlet

 Learning methods and activities

-The course is conducted as one or several design excercises related to new housing, or renewal and refurbishment of dwellings and housing areas.
+The course is conducted as one or several design exercises related to the design of new housing projects, renewal of existing housing projects and/or transformation of existing structures and areas.
 Students work individually or in pairs.
 Drawing and model making forms the main core of the studio.
 Teaching will be conducted as lectures, seminars, discussions and critics, as well as regular tutoring individually and in groups.

 Compulsory assignments